 Attendance at graduation is mandatory for students completing their degrees.
 Those students unable to attend graduation must file a written request with their respective dean to receive a degree in absentia.
-Permission for receiving a degree in absentia must be granted by the Dean.
+The Dean must grant permission to receive a degree in absentia.